mosaic-design-system/docs/src/components/accordion.md

       ### Colour Combinations

-      Design designing with an Accordion, you should be mindful of the colour combinations you are using.
-The components have been designed with this in mind, but if you are using colours that are not part of the default Mosaic theme, please ensure that there is a clear colour contrast between the Accordion and the background it is on.
+      When designing with an **Accordion**, you should be mindful of the colour combinations you are using.
+The components have been designed with this in mind, but if you are using colours that are not part of the default component, please ensure that there is a clear colour contrast within the parts of the component and between the **Accordion** and the background it is on.
 To check the contrast, please use [WebAIM's contrast checker](https://webaim.org/resources/contrastchecker/).

       ### Focus state

-      An Accordion needs to have a focus state - a focus state is when you tab into an element to interact with it.
-Ensure that users can use their keyboard to focus on Accordions.
+      An **Accordion** needs to have a focus state - a focus state is when you tab into an element to interact with it.
+Ensure that users can use their keyboard to focus on **Accordions**.

       ### Icons